 - "Once Upon a Time in Garterbelt" is mostly an Origins Episode for how Garterbelt came to be, and he spent a lot of his early years being a despicable human being, but you kind of have to feel bad for him when he ends his life empty and pathetically welcoming his killers with a face of cocaine, and his subsequent deep understanding of human suffering after he lives through thousands of disasters.

 - If you follow the Wild Mass Guessing theory that the end credits show how Panty and Stocking's mortal selves died, they could be one, despite the happy smiles of the bobble-headed chibi characters.
-The ending credits show them being attacked by a monster, strapped under a descending circular saw, and attacked by vultures in the desert, before ascending to Heaven, all to the tune of Mitsunori Ikeda's "Fallen Angel", a tear-jerking song in itself.
+The ending credits show them being attacked by a monster, strapped under a descending circular saw, and attacked by vultures in the desert (or in the alternate credits, being buried alive, killed by firing squad, run over by a train, and beheaded in a seppuku ritual), before ascending to Heaven, all to the tune of Mitsunori Ikeda's "Fallen Angel", a tear-jerking song in itself.

 - The Shoot the Shaggy Dog moment at the end of "Pulp Addiction" counts in typical PSG fashion.

 - In the "Bitch Girls 2: Bitch", Corset kills Garterbelt, leaving nothing but his afro after he explodes, leading Brief to bawl and then rip on Panty and Stocking's Lack of Empathy when they show up and don't even shed a tear.

 - Luckily, Garterbelt comes back to life due to his Mission from God being incomplete.
 It's WMG whether Panty and Stocking were genuinely being unemphatic or that they knew Garterbelt would come back to life after dying.

 - It's implied that the Anarchy sisters didn't really care about Garterbelt's death, because they were just as surprised as Brief when the reverend came back to life.